How to Install a Bathroom Exhaust Fan

 Find or Establish the Power Source

 The bathroom vent fan will be installed in the ceiling.
 You may already have power running to the exact point where you intend to install the bathroom vent fan.
 Depending on your local electrical code, you may be able to share your bathroom lighting circuit with the fan.
 The bathroom lighting circuit usually supplies power to your bathroom's ceiling light.
 Alternatively, you can substitute the light for a fan/light combination.

 If your code requires you to run a dedicated circuit for the fan, you can run a new cable from the service panel to the bathroom ceiling area.
 If you do not feel comfortable establishing new circuits and working with the service panel, this would be time to contact an electrician to complete this task.

 Locate the Vent Point

 Air exhausted by the fan must exit outdoors.
-So you will need to run a duct from the fan to either the roof or a side wall.
+Thus, you will need to run a duct from the fan to either the roof or a side wall.
 If at all possible, run the flexible ducting to a side wall, as this helps you avoid shingle work and the possibility of roof leaks.